khalid-hussain/theprophetsprayer/MARKDOWN/_fm2.md

   \includegraphics[scale = \ayahSize]{images/8_24}
 \end{center}

-“O you who believe!
-Give your response to Allāh and His Messenger when he calls you to that which will give you life, and know that Allāh comes in between a man and his heart, and it is He to whom you shall all be gathered.”
+O you who believe!
+Give your response to Allāh and His Messenger when he calls you to that which will give you life, and know that Allāh comes in between a man and his heart, and it is He to whom you shall all be gathered.
 \end{aquote}

 <!-- > O you who believe!
 Give your response to Allāh and His Messenger when he calls you to that which will give you life, and know that Allāh comes in between a man and his heart, and it is He to whom you shall all be gathered.[^b18] -->